pnorouzi/Reading-Comprehension-CIS700/README.md

 # CIS700-SQuAD-RACE

 ## GloVe
-You must download https://drive.google.com/file/d/1_BkeCFTkXULEmPhW1h8UYCl83Bc_VHXl/view?usp=sharing in the root repo directory
+You must download https://bit.ly/2KM8Emo in the repo directory.
+This contains the GloVe embeddings